Updated: Apr 17

 It will lead to a deeper understanding of science that can help us understand anomalous experiences.
-The primacy of consciousness is a pro-scientific perspective, a point that is often obscured by misunderstanding.
+The primacy of consciousness is a pro-science perspective, a point that often obscured by misunderstanding.

 It can lead to new ways of healing and new technologies.